top of page

 I work with students on an individual basis, structuring the lesson to his/her needs.
 For example, some students need more help with reading music while others need more help developing musicality.
 I incorporate technique, theory, ear training, history, analysis and musicality into every lesson.
 The progress in each area depends largely on a student's talent, focus, interest and dedication to practicing outside of the lesson.

-Books and sheet music are an extra cost.
+I provide assignment sheets and folders for each student at no extra charge.
+However books and sheet music are an extra cost.
 I often send a link where students can purchase their music needed for lessons.
-Also, if asked, I can purchase the music, though I make no money on these materials and only charge what they cost me to obtain.
+Also, often, I purchase the music, and am reimbursed, charging only what they cost me to obtain.

 Some thoughts on practicing and other matters: